The Urban Century: Movement, Cities and Space

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-At the completion of this subject students will be able to:
+On successful completion of this subject you will be able to: